salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 * **Parent uses scoped slot but child has regular slot**: In this case the content will be ignored and an error will be logged in dev mode.
 * **Parent uses regular slot but child has scoped slot**: This is valid usage.
 The content provided by the parent will be slotted into the child's scoped slots.
+* The `template` with `lwc:slot-data` and `slot` can only contain elements as child nodes.
+It cannot have a text node or a comment as child node.
+This is because, text and comment nodes are automatically slotted into the default slot in native shadow DOM.
+Restricting immediate child nodes to only elements, allows the component to switch to shadow mode when scoped slots become available in that mode.

+### Why Light DOM only?
+It's important to note that for scoped slots to work, the slot content needs to be lazily rendered.

+Scoped Slots are allowed only in Light DOM components for the following reasons:
+* Native shadow DOM slots: the slotted content is eagerly rendered regardless of there being a slot to “accept” the content.
+The component slotting the content is in charge of appending and removing the content from the DOM.
+* Scoped slots: the slotted content is lazily rendered; the slotted content will only be rendered if there is a slot to “accept” the content.
+The component with the <slot> elements is the one in charge of rendering the slotted content passed by the parent component.
+However, some preliminary work has been done for adding support for scoped slots in Shadow DOM component.
+For more details refer to the [appendix](#appendix-1-scoped-slots-in-shadow-dom).

 ## New capabilities required in LWC
 This section new capabilities that will need to be supported in LWC to support this proposal.